MicrosoftDocs/edge-developer.fr-FR/microsoft-edge/devtools-guide-chromium/whats-new/2021/01/devtools.md

    :::column-end:::
 :::row-end:::

-## Ajouter rapidement des outils avec le nouveau bouton Plus d’outils
+## <a name="add-tools-quickly-with-new-more-tools-button"></a>Ajouter rapidement des outils avec le nouveau bouton Plus d’outils

 <!--  Title: Add tools quickly with new More Tools button  -->
 <!--  Subtitle: A convenient way to open new tools in Microsoft Edge DevTools -->